M0rl0ck/file_manager/README.md

 `$ npm run start -- --username=your_username`

+If a parameter is not received or an invalid parameter is received, the application displays a message with an example of the correct command and stops.

 ### Working with paths containing spaces

 If the path contains spaces, you must wrap it in quotes `'` or `"`